True art story

 Let’s look at each more closely.

 Opacity means that the colour is not see-through and therefore said to have covering power.
-In student-quality paint, opacity may come from white pigment or fillers but in artist-quality gouache like Holbein Gouache and Schmincke Calligraphy Gouache it is all pigment.
+In student-quality paint, opacity may come from white pigment or fillers but in artist-quality gouaches like Holbein Gouache and Schmincke Calligraphy Gouache it is all pigment.

 If you have relied on transparent washes in the past, it can take a little adjustment to work opaquely.
 The opaque paint will cover up the under-drawing but is also allows the artist to paint on top of painted or printed areas to make corrections or create new shapes without a ghost of the previous image appearing from underneath.
 Gouache is an ideal option for collage artists or visual journalists creating images on coloured or decorative papers.

-Calligraphers like using it for lettering especially over coloured or dark papers where traditional inks or watercolour may be too transparent.
+Calligraphers like using it for lettering, especially over coloured or dark papers where traditional inks or watercolour may be too transparent.

 Gouache is very matte, non-shiny, and non-reflective.
+Matte paintings photograph better for digital printing and social media sharing.
 The surface of dry paint looks almost velvety to the touch.
 Darks have a mysterious depth and seem to absorb the light and draw the viewer in.
 Bright colours look almost luxurious.
 Ultra-matte may become the new vogue.

 A matte surface has another desirous advantage.
 It has tooth.
-That means it has a texture able to grab a drawing material like pastel, Conte or paint pen.
+That means it has a texture able to grab a drawing material like pastel, Conte, or paint pen.
 Once dry, it will not permanently gum up markers or pens.
 If gouache does transfer to the pen tip simply wipe it off by drawing on another piece of paper until it is clean.